schibsted/WAAS/README.md

   - `translate`: Transcribe then translate audio to text
 - REQUIRED: form field `file`: mp3 audio file to transcribe

+Headers:

+- OPTIONAL: `Accept`: string (default: `SRT file`)
+  - `application/json`: JSON response of the model output
+  - `text/plain`: Plain text response of the detected text
+  - `application/vtt`: WebVTT file with the detected text
+  - unset: SRT file with the detected text

 ### POST `/detect`

 Detect the language of the audio file.